Was born in 1988 into a family of professional musicians in Donetsk, Ukraine.

 In March 2015 he finished his Master Studies there, and became a lecturer at main subject Piano at the same University.

-His concert appearances have taken him throughout Germany and Europe as well as USA, Canada, Australia, Japan and South Korea and took him to such concert halls like Carnegie Weill Hall, Warsaw Philharmonic, Die Glocke Bremen, Laeiszhalle Hamburg, Konzerthaus Berlin, Jack Singer Hall in Calgary, National Philharmonic of Ukraine in Kiev, etc.
+His concert appearances have taken him throughout Germany and Europe as well as USA, Canada, Australia, Japan and South Korea and took him to such concert halls like Carnegie Weill Hall, Warsaw Philharmonic, Die Glocke Bremen, Laeiszhalle Hamburg, Konzerthaus Berlin, Jack Singer Hall in Calgary, National Philharmonic of Ukraine in Kyiv, etc.

-He gave recitals at international festivals such as “Rarities of piano music” in Husum, Germany; Paderewsky Festival in Raleigh, North Carolina; Honens Festival in Calgary, Canada; “Bremer Musikfest” in Germany; “Bachauer Artist Series” in Salt Lake City; Festival “Vienna Young Pianists”, Austria; the “Maggio Piano Festival Vercelli”, Italy; the “Summer Night Music Festival”, Kiev, Ukraine, etc.
+He gave recitals at international festivals such as “Rarities of piano music” in Husum, Germany; Paderewsky Festival in Raleigh, North Carolina; Honens Festival in Calgary, Canada; “Bremer Musikfest” in Germany; “Bachauer Artist Series” in Salt Lake City; Festival “Vienna Young Pianists”, Austria; the “Maggio Piano Festival Vercelli”, Italy; the “Summer Night Music Festival”, Kyiv, Ukraine, etc.

 He performed as a soloist with well renown orchestras such as Cincinnati Symphony Orchestra, Cincinnati, Ohio, USA; Utah Symphony, Salt Lake City, Utah, USA; Calgary Philharmonic Orchestra, Calgary, Canada; Sendai Philharmonic Orchestra, Sendai, Japan; National Symphony Orchestra of Ukraine, etc.